Skip to main content

 Direct capture is only available in the Recurring API and eCom API.

 When direct capture is activated, all payment reservations will instantly be captured.
 This is intended for situations where the product or service is immediately provided to the customer, and there is no chance that the service is not available or sold out, e.g. digital services.
 Direct capture requires additional compliance checks of the merchant.
-For eCom API, direct capture requires additional compliance checks of the merchant.
+For the eCom API, direct capture requires additional compliance checks of the merchant.
 For Recurring API, direct capture is enabled by default.

 For API details: